The Attitude of The Believer Towards This Worldly Life When He Reaches The Morning And The Evening

 Mujaahid (rahimahullaah) narrated: Abdullaah Ibn Umar (radiyallaahu-anhumaa) said: Allaah’s Messenger (sallal-laahu-alayhi-wasallam) took hold of my shoulder and said: ‘’Be in this world as if you were a stranger or a traveller.’’
 The subnarrator added: Ibn Umar Used to say: ‘’If you survive till the evening, do not expect ti be alive in the morning, and if you survive till the morning, do not expect to be alive in the evening, and take from your health for your sickness, and (take) from your life for your death.’’

 The Muslim is like a stranger in this worldly life:

 The stranger is one residing in a country other than his country.
 The worldly life is not the Muslim’s permanent place of residence; rather the Muslim’s permanent place of residence is paradise.
-He is in this worldly life in order work for entry into Paradise.
-He takes what is needed from this world in order to aid him to work for entry into paradise.
+He is in this worldly life to work for entry into Paradise.
+He takes what is needed from this world to aid him work for entry into paradise.

 The Muslim is like a traveller in this worldly life